 For example, companies with a single product, can choose to focus only on the RF criteria, as that will be the easiest way to forecast demand and create messaging.
 When it comes to the RF criteria, most companies can use this model to gauge demand, by analysing online search patterns as potential users look for products online, multiple times.

-Companies which sell products which are one-time purchases can choose to focus on RM criteria, as frequency would usually be fixed.
+Companies that sell products that are one-time purchases can choose to focus on RM criteria, as frequency would usually be fixed.
 Subscription-based businesses can make use of the RM model, to gauge if people are satisfied enough with your product, to return and make another purchase.

 RFM analysis allows you to create customized and personalized messaging, and this can be used to streamline the various messages you send to a specific customer and continue sending messages of only a particular type, thereby reducing the chance of dissatisfaction or annoyance, and create higher customer satisfaction.